moves-rwth/storm/documentation/usage/languages.md

 categories: [Usage]
 ---

-# Prism
+# PRISM

-The prismm language can be used to specify DTMCs, MDPs and CTMCs.
-A simple extension to support the declaration for MA is supported.
+The PRISM language can be used to specify [DTMCs, CTMCs and MDPs](documentation/usage/models.html).
+Conceptually, it is a guarded command language using reactive modules.
+Storm supports (almost) the full PRISM language and extends it (in a straightforward way) to [Markov Automata](documentation/usage/models.html).

-For more information, please read the [prism-manual](http://www.prismmodelchecker.org/manual/ThePRISMLanguage/Introduction).
+For more information, please read the [PRISM manual](http://www.prismmodelchecker.org/manual/ThePRISMLanguage/Introduction) and check out the [semantics document]().
 A rich collection of examples is available at the [prism benchmark suite]().

 # Jani